 Students on academic probation must participate in an Academic Improvement Program.
-All restrictions associated with academic probation remain with the student for the duration of the Academic Improvement Program, and will not terminate with the end of academic probation status if status is cleared midacademic year.
-A student on academic probation may also be required to meet with the Dean of Students Office and faculty members to discuss ways to improve their academic performance and ways to address factors that may have contributed to the probationary status.
+All restrictions associated with academic probation remain with the student for the duration of the Academic Improvement Program and will not terminate with the end of academic probation status if the status is cleared midacademic year.
+A student on academic probation may also be required to meet with the Student Services Office and faculty members to discuss ways to improve their academic performance and address factors that may have contributed to the probationary status.